 21 Do not let them depart from your eyes; Keep them in the midst of your heart; 22 For they are life to those who find them, And health to all their flesh.
 23 Keep your heart with all diligence, For out of it spring the issues of life.
 24 Put away from you a deceitful mouth, And put perverse lips far from you.
 25 Let your eyes look straight ahead, And your eyelids look right before you.
 26 Ponder the path of your feet,

 And let all your ways be established.
 27 Do not turn to the right or the left; Remove your foot from evil.”

 Give attention, incline your ear, keep your eyes on them and keep them in your heart.
 They are life to us.
 We need to keep our hearts and stay focused.
 We need to ponder our direction and go the right way.
 We can only go the right way if we give attention to the Word.

 What do these good works look like?
-We bridle our tongue, we don’t speak ill of people, situations, or God.
-We visit the orphan and the widow, and keep ourselves unspotted from the world.
-When we give attention to the Word we will overcome temptation, persevere through trial and we will live out pure religion.
+We bridle our tongue, and we don’t speak ill of people, situations, or God.
+We visit the orphan and the widow and keep ourselves unspotted from the world.
+When we give attention to the Word, we will overcome temptation, persevere through trial, and we will live out pure religion.
 This is what we are called to as believers.
 I want to close by reminding us of the three questions posed at the beginning; do you love the Word, do you spend time in the Word, do you obey the Word?
 The only way we will live a victorious Christian life is by giving attention to the Word of God.
-As James said receive the implanted Word and it will produce in your life.
+As James said, receive the implanted Word, and it will produce in your life.

 A profession of faith with no fruit that follows is not genuine.
 That is why Jesus said many will come to Me in that day and say Lord, Lord but He will respond, depart from Me, I don’t know you, you who practice lawlessness.
 Don’t be counted among that many, make your calling and election sure, and follow Jesus in love and obedience.